YinHK-gameDev/unity-learn/user interface/Event system/README.md

 > **Unity’s Event System allows your UI to respond to events**.

-> An **EventSystem component** is **automatically created alongside your UI** and **contains several Input Modules**.
+> An **Event System component** is **automatically created alongside your UI** and **contains several Input Modules**.
 These modules are responsible for deciding how GameObjects in your UI respond to input — if a corresponding GameObject within your UI contains the same Input Module as the one in your EventSystem, it can be interacted with.

 ### Input Modules